webmasterar/libFLASM/example/README.md

 ## Compiling

-To compile the program, please read ../INSTALL.md.
+To compile the program you need to create the library libflasm.so file first.
+Please read ../INSTALL.md to do this, then return to this directory and simply run `make` on the command line to build this example program.